 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of Leesylvania's trails.

 The Potomac River is an excellent largemouth bass fishery.
 The river is tidal here, and the water considered fresh.
 Other sport fish include catfish, perch and striped bass.
-A Virginia or Maryland freshwater fishing license is required.
+A Virginia or Maryland freshwater fishing license is required, and the park also honors Potomac River Fisheries Commission licenses.
 The park has a 300-foot accessible fishing pier.

-The park also has a popular boat ramp.
-This area features launching ramps, sailboat hoists and parking for 186 cars or trailers.
-A cartop launch area is located on Powells Creek for smaller boats such as canoes, kayaks, etc. The park store and gas dock are also located here.
-Motorboats are allowed.
-There are no restrictions on motor horsepower.
+The park has a popular boat ramp area with two ramps, sailboat hoists and parking for 186 cars or trailers.
+A store and gas dock are also in this area.
+Motorboats are allowed, and there's no horsepower restriction.
+There's a cartop launch for smaller boats, such as canoes and kayaks, on Powells Creek.
 Click here for park fees.

-Overnight boating and pier fishing are allowed March 1 to Nov.
-1. Boat storage is available year-round across from the marina.
-Please call the park office for information and pricing.
+Overnight boating and pier fishing are allowed March 1 to Oct.
+31. Overnight fishing requires a permit that must be obtained during normal park operating hours.
+Boat storage across from the marina is available year-round.
+Call the park office for information and pricing.

 None at this park.